updatecli/website/content/en/blog/2026/zizmor.md

   # search accepts an advanced GitHub search query
   # Use https://github.com/search/advanced to craft one
   search: |
-    repo:updatecli/updatecli
+    org:updatecli
     fork:true
+    is:public
+    archived:false
   # branch accepts a regex to filter detected branches
   branch: "^main$"
-  email: <email used in created commits>
+  email: <email used to create commits>
   # 0 means no limit
   limit: 1
 ```